domschrei/mallob/docs/execute.md

 The input can be provided (a) as a plain DIMACS CNF text file, (b) as a compressed (.lzma / .xz) DIMACS CNF file, or (c) as a compact binary file.
 CNF files may contain a single line of the form `a <lit1> <lit2> ...
 0` **after all regular clauses**, where `<lit1>`, `<lit2>` etc. are assumption literals for incremental solving.
 For binary files, Mallob reads clauses as integer sequences with separation zeroes in between; the special integer INT32_MAX (2147483647) separates the clause literals from the sequence of assumption integers, and then another zero signals that the description is complete.
-This integer sequence is also how the field "literals" should be used.
+This integer sequence is also how the field "literals" in manual job submission JSONs should be used (see below at [Introducing a job](#introducing-a-job)).

-For all three kinds of inputs, note that you can also use UNIX named pipes (`mkfifo`) to replace disk operations with direct inter-process communication (see also below at [Introducing a job](#introducing-a-job)).

 ### Producing Monolithic Proofs of Unsatisfiability